The Rate At Which Velocity Changes

 Variable Acceleration

 Variable acceleration occurs when the rate of change of velocity is not constant.
-In other words, the acceleration itself changes over time.
+Simply put, the acceleration itself changes over time.
 This situation is more complex to analyze compared to constant acceleration.
 Examples include a car accelerating in stop-and-go traffic or the motion of a rollercoaster.

 To analyze variable acceleration, one typically needs to use calculus, specifically differentiation and integration.
 Instantaneous acceleration, a(t), is defined as the derivative of velocity v(t) with respect to time t: